boy12371/websync/README.md

 path| String | __Optional__ the path to the file which class belong to package| String | __Optional__ the package which class belong to (for Java classes)

-If path or package not defined then return all possible results
+Note: If path or package not defined then return all possible results

 __Response__